superfly/docs/blueprints/autostart-internal-apps.html.md

 ## Create a new app with a Flycast address

-When you run `fly launch` to create a new app, it automatically assigns your app a public IPv6 address and a public shared IPv4 address.
+When you run `fly launch` to create a new app, it automatically assigns your app a public IPv6 address and a shared public IPv4 address.
 If you know your app won't need to be reachable from the Internet, then you can inform Fly Launch with the following option:

 ```
 fly launch --no-public-ips
 ```

-Then allocate a Flycast address to your app with:
+Then allocate a Flycast address to your app:

 ```
 fly ips allocate-v6 --private